Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.29 React Hooks - useState/README.md

 For example, given an array `rgb` with three values representing red, green, and blue, you can destructure it as `[red, green, blue] = rgb` to assign meaningful variable names.

 Applying this to `useState`, you can write `[count, setCount] = useState(0)`, where `count` is the current state value and `setCount` is the function to update it.
 This improves code readability and maintainability.

+### Updating State with `setCount`

+Inside the `increase` function, call `setCount` with the new value to update the state.
+For example, `setCount(count + 1)` increments the count by one.
+This triggers React to re-render the component and update the UI accordingly.

+When the app loads, `useState` sets the initial value of `count`.
+When the user clicks the plus button, the `increase` function calls `setCount` to update the state, causing the UI to reflect the new count value.